• Close up of Roulette Wheel with Chips

 You cannot apply directly to the LGCA for an employee licence.
 First, you must be offered a job by one of the following employers and they will provide you with an LGCA application form:

-You must be honest in your application.
-The LGCA conducts background investigations on all applications as part of the licensing process.
-It takes an average of three to five business days to process complete applications.
-However, failing to disclose complete and relevant information in the application forms will result in a more detailed investigation, longer processing time, and the possible denial of a licence.
-Investigations that include criminal charges, bankruptcies and civil proceedings do not automatically result in the denial of a licence.
+Complete applications take an average of three to five business days to process.
+Failing to disclose complete and relevant information will result in a more detailed investigation, longer processing time, and the possible denial of a licence.
+A history of criminal charges, bankruptcies or civil proceedings does not automatically result in the denial of a licence.

 Renewals